 Hotel ADA Compliance: Interiors and Public Spaces

-When hotels update room interiors and public spaces to keep their facilities looking fresh, it is important to understand the application of Americans with Disabilities Act standards.
-Knowing what is and is not required can help avoid the cost and inconvenience of potential complaints or remediation work.
-This is the first of a two part series about hotel renovations and the ADA.
+When hotels renovate room interiors and public spaces, it is important to understand the application of Americans with Disabilities Act Standards.
+Understanding what is or is not required can help avoid the cost and inconvenience of potential complaints or remediation work.

 What the ADA says about alterations